 From Bigfoot in the Cascades, to UFOs over Mount Rainier, to D.B.
 Cooper parachuting into thin air, Washington State is no stranger to the strange and mysterious.
 Seattle Southside has plenty of opportunities to explore the weird and unknown.
-Here are four of our favorite mysterious hotspots in Seattle’s Backyard:
+Here are four of our favorite mysterious and paranormal hotspots near Seattle.

 - Maury Island UFO Incident